moturkmani/Winner-Selector/README.md

 - **Number of Winners**: Modify the script to select multiple winners if needed.
 - **Name Collection**: Adapt the input collection to accept names from a file or database.

-## License

-This project is licensed under the MIT License.
-See the `LICENSE` file for details.

-## Contributions

-Feel free to submit issues or pull requests for additional features or improvements.